lev9/Push_swap/README.md

 - a set of int values, 2 stacks and a set of instructions to manipulate both stacks.
-Goal is to arrange the values in stack a with the help of stack b and a set of allowed moves (*:
+Goal is to arrange the values in stack a with the help of stack b and a set of allowed *)moves: